awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 1. Choose **Create**\.

- When the primary DB cluster is created and available, create a secondary cluster by following the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.
+ When the primary DB cluster is created and available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.

 ### AWS CLI<a name="aurora-global-database-create.cli"></a>